 The Americans themselves have always confused the origin of their society within the origin of the republic.
 American history did not begin in 1776, and Washington is the father of the United States government rather than the father of his country. […] Before the revolution, there was a more inclusive American society which extended to Nova Scotia and Quebec.
 The revolution divided American society into two political systems and, evolution toward democracy, which was well underway before the revolution, continued on both sides of the frontier.

 Both American winners and American losers think in these stark ideological terms.
-These Democrats, consumed by and obsessed with politics, who seek a self-imposed exile in Canada believe that their republic in the United States cannot accommodate their contrary political views, or that they cannot live and function freely within it when they disagree with any given president.
+These Democrats, consumed by and obsessed with politics, who seek a self-imposed exile in Canada, believe that their republic in the United States cannot accommodate their contrary political views, or that they cannot live and function freely within it when they disagree with any given president.
 They see a temporary setback as a permanent defeat.
-Even when I first encountered this attitude at age 16 in Alaska, I found it overwhelming bizarre, but, in a way, these Democratic exiles are merely following on in a tradition which began in the 1780s where losing political factions within the United States have to leave the country rather than risk disrupting the ideological homogeneity of Americanism as a revolutionary ideology.
+Even when I first encountered this attitude at age 16 in Alaska, I found it overwhelmingly bizarre, but, in a way, these Democratic exiles are merely following on in a tradition which began in the 1780s where losing political factions within the United States have to leave the country rather than risk disrupting the ideological homogeneity of Americanism as a revolutionary ideology.
 They see Canada as a refuge for American losers because, Canada truly is, in some respects, a land of and for losers.
 Senior writes: “Together the French-Canadians and the United Empire Loyalists – the losing peoples of the Seven Years’ War and the American Revolution, respectively – founded Canada.”
-Some 80,000 Loyalists, so-called because they remained loyal to George III during the 1770s and 1780s, fled the Thirteen Colonies and emigrated to what are now Ontario, Quebec, New Brunswick, and Nova Scotia.
-This initial exodus from the Thirteen Colonies established a pattern whereby political rifts and divisions in the United States become self-reinforcing through a process of self-selection; where dissenters simply emigrate and thereby bring the republic closer to homogeneity by leaving it.
+Some 80,000 Loyalists, so-called because they remained loyal to George III and representative government within the British Empire during the 1770s and 1780s, fled the Thirteen Colonies and emigrated to what are now Ontario, Quebec, New Brunswick, and Nova Scotia.
+This initial exodus from the Thirteen Colonies established a pattern whereby political rifts and divisions in the United States become self-reinforcing through a process of self-selection: dissenters simply emigrate and thereby bring the republic closer to homogeneity by leaving it.

 Canadians often move to the United States for economic reasons – but they do so quietly and without fanfare.
 They don’t make spectacles of themselves within Canada before emigrating; they simply leave and move to the United States in order to make more money.
 Indeed, boasting about such intentions would invite ridicule and accusations of betrayal for contributing to the “Brain Drain,” an issue all the vogue in the 1990s.
 In contrast, the Americans tend to flee to Canada for political reasons.